gparatore123/nightmare/modules/06-ROP/unit_07.md

 --
 ```

-Now we have everything we need except a place to write too.
-For that we
+Now we have everything we need except a place to write to.
+For that, we
 can use any old place in the data segment.
-Turns out 0x080ea060 is
+It turns out 0x080ea060 is
 perfect for that.

 ## Write an "A\\0" to memory ROP chain